 Fortunately, disagreeing couples can get help working toward solutions for their family somewhere other than court.
 Child custody mediation exists precisely so that parents who just can't seem to agree don't have to take on the financial and emotional costs of court battles.

 In a mediation session, spouses meet with a trained mediator, usually in an informal setting (such as the mediator's office), or sometimes online.
 Think of the mediator as a guide, navigating the couple through the maze of marital issues they disagree on.
-(Sometimes the spouses work with a mediator and otherwise handle the case themselves; other times they each have an attorney who guides them through the mediation process.)
+(Sometimes the spouses work with a mediator and otherwise handle the case themselves; other times, they each have an attorney who might help them prepare for mediation, provide coaching for the negotiation process, and prepare or review any resulting agreement.)

 Unlike a judge or arbitrator, the mediator doesn't make decisions on the disputed matters.
 Rather, mediators use their knowledge and skill to try to facilitate a compromise that both spouses can live with.
 In divorce cases, a successful mediation will normally lead to the preparation of a written settlement agreement.